 Even legitimate websites can be hacked and used to host malicious code.
 They may use advertising networks that are used by cybercriminals to direct visitors to malware-hosting websites.
 The best defense is to block these adverts and malicious websites.

-Blocking access to these websites is a simple process.
+Blocking access to malicious websites is a simple process.
 All it requires is a powerful web filtering solution to be installed.
 WebTitan web filtering solutions for the enterprise will help you keep your network secure by preventing users from visiting sites known to host malware.

 WebTitan uses two powerful anti-malware and anti-phishing engines – Bitdefender and Clam AV – to detect malware-hosting websites.
 When malicious sites are detected; they will be blocked.
 WebTitan can also be configured to block access to questionable or illegal content.